cktlco/crew-chief-autovoicepack/README.md

 Note that CrewChief itself doesn't care how many files are in each folder, so there is no minimum or maximum.
 More files just mean more variety in the voice pack, as CrewChief will randomly play one of the files from the folder.

 Additionally, this means you can reduce variety by deleting any files you want as long as there is at least one file left in the folder.
-If you want to remove a file (and its variants ending in '-1.wav', '-2.wav', etc.) permanently across multiple runs, edit the audio inventory file to remove the corresponding rows entirely.
+If you want to remove a file (and its variants ending in '-1.wav', '-2.wav', etc.) permanently across multiple runs, edit the phrase inventory to remove the corresponding rows entirely.

 ## Common Question: Everyone hates Docker... why is this packaged exclusively as a Docker image??
-Docker has a long history of being painful to install, configure, update, etc ... but the benefits here are undeniable:
+Docker has a long history of being painful to install, configure, update, bullky and slow, etc ... but the benefits here are undeniable:

 1) Enables CrewChief voice pack creation for the widest audience possible
 2) A Docker image built today will continue to function the same even if run many years from now